NON-STATE ACTORS IN EDUCATION

 School board: No information was found.

-Reporting requirements: The Legal Notice No. 2 1991 contains some regulations enacted to determine the relationships between schools and parents and the supervision of schools.
+Reporting requirements: The 1991 Legal Notice No. 2 includes regulations on the relationships between schools and parents regarding the supervision of schools.

 School inspection: No information was found.

-Student assessment: Students must participate in two National Examinations, at eighth grade and the Secondary Education Certificate Examination (ESECE), to access higher education and the successful competition of secondary education.
-Additionally, the MoE facilitates the Monitor Learning Achievement (MLA III), Eritrea National Reading Survey (ENRS), and Monitoring Learning Achievement (MLA) in third and fifth-grade students.
+Student assessment: Students are required to participate in two National Examinations, including the Secondary Education Certificate Examination.
+The MoE additionally facilitates the Monitor Learning Achievement (MLA III) and Eritrea National Reading Survey (ENRS) for third and fifth-grade students.

 Diplomas and degrees: No information was found.